pavelgj/genkit/py-api-proposal.md

 ### Streaming

-Flows can be streamed as well (WIP):
+Flows can be streamed as well (WIP).

 ```py
 from genkit import StreamCallback